The order in which the elements appear on your page also plays a vital role in getting conversions.

 - In the end, users will scan the page from the left side in a vertical movement.
 This is where the page has the lead capture form and call-to-action button.

-The Page Fold and What It Means for Your Landing Page Design
+The Page Fold and What It Means for Your post-click landing page Design

 The fold originally comes from the newspaper industry.
 Newspapers placed an intriguing headline and an enticing graphic “above the fold” because this was the visible part on newspaper stands.